OneZeroZeroSix-tech/TermsandConditions/README.md

 <div>
 <span style="font-size: 20px; font-weight: bold;">11.
 Indemnification</span>
-<p>You agree to defend, indemnify, and hold harmless Flara, its affiliates, officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, and expenses arising out of or in any way connected with:</p>
+<p>You agree to defend, indemnify, and hold harmless Flaraa, its affiliates, officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, and expenses arising out of or in any way connected with:</p>

 <ul>
 <li><p>Your access to or use of the Services;</p></li>